 Official Professional Biography

 Adam Wierman is a Professor in the Department of Computing and Mathematical Sciences (CMS) at the California Institute of Technology.
 He is the director of the Information Science and Technology (IST) initiative and served as Executive Officer (a.k.a.
 Department Chair) of CMS from 2015-2020.
-Additionally, he serves on Advisory Boards of the Linde Institute of Economic and Management Sciences and the “Sunlight to Everything” thrust in the Resnick Institute for Sustainability.
-He received his Ph.D., M.Sc. and B.Sc. in Computer Science from Carnegie Mellon University in 2007, 2004, and 2001, respectively, and has been a faculty at Caltech since 2007.
+Additionally, he serves on Advisory Board of the Linde Institute of Economic and Management Sciences and served previously served on Advisory Board of the “Sunlight to Everything” initiative of the Resnick Institute for Sustainability.
+He received his Ph.D., M.Sc., and B.Sc. in Computer Science from Carnegie Mellon University in 2007, 2004, and 2001, respectively, and has been a faculty at Caltech since 2007.
+Outside of Caltech, Adam serves on the Scientific Advisory Boards of FreeFlow Ventures, Virtualitics, E-COMP at PNNL, and Math Academy.

 Adam’s research strives to make the networked systems that govern our world sustainable and resilient.
 He develops new mathematical tools in machine learning, optimization, control, and economics and applies these tools to design new algorithms and markets that can be deployed in data centers, the electricity grid, transportation systems, and beyond.
-He is best known for his work spearheading the design of algorithms for sustainable data centers, which led to significant industry adoption, and was named a Computerworld Honors Laureate.
-He is a co-author of a new book on “The Fundamentals of Heavy-tails” that will be published in 2021.
-Currently, his work focuses on the interface of machine learning and control, often in the context of energy and sustainability.
+He is best known for his work spearheading the design of algorithms for sustainable data centers, which led to significant industry adoption and was named a Computerworld Honors Laureate.
+He is a co-author of a book on “The Fundamentals of Heavy Tails”.
+Currently, his work focuses on the interface of machine learning and control, with applications to sustainability.

-He is a recipient of multiple awards, including the ACM SIGMETRICS Rising Star award, the IEEE Communications Society William R. Bennett Prize, an NSF Career Award, and multiple teaching awards.
-He is a co-author of papers that have received best paper awards at a wide variety of conferences across computer science, power engineering, and operations research including ACM Sigmetrics, IEEE INFOCOM, IFIP Performance, and IEEE PES.
+He is a recipient of multiple awards, including the ACM Sigmetrics Rising Star award, the IEEE Communications Society William R. Bennett Prize, the ACM Sigmetrics Test of Time award, the IEEE INFOCOM Test of Time award, an NSF Career Award, the Caltech IDEA Advocate Award, and multiple teaching awards.
+He is a co-author of papers that have received “best paper” awards at a wide variety of conferences across computer science, power engineering, and operations research including ACM Sigmetrics, IEEE INFOCOM, IFIP Performance, and IEEE PES.

 Diversity, Equity, and Inclusion